-Agreement name Agreement on Cessation of Hostilities between the Government of the Republic of South
+Agreement name Agreement on the Reunification of the Sudan People's Liberation Movement (Arusha

-Sudan (GRSS) and the Sudan People's Liberation Movement/Army (In Opposition) (SPLM/

-A in Opposition)
+Agreement)

-Date 23 Jan 2014
+Date 21 Jan 2015

 Agreement status Multiparty signed/agreed

 Interim Yes

 arrangement

 Sudan Conflicts (1955 -)

 Agreements relate to several distinct dyads, and also the negotiated independence of South Sudan, and subsequent internal conflict in South Sudan.
 Sudan-South Sudan.
 The long-standing conflict between the north and the south of the country dates back to colonial times, where the British introduced a so-called 'Southern Policy', severely hampering population movements between these big regions.
 Immediately after gaining independence in 1956, southern movements started to fight for independence; this fight became professionalised in 1983 with the foundation of the soon internationally supported Sudan People's Liberation Army (SPLA).
 When the Islamic Front government introduced strict sharia laws in the south after it took over power in 1988 the war intensified.
 A decade later, the military situation reached a stalemate, enabling internationally facilitated peace negotiations to begin in 1997.
 After more fighting, a final negotiation push began in 2002, leading to the signing of the Comprehensive Peace Areement (CPA) in January 2005.